zealshah-05/Laundry-Management-System-IITGN/README.md

 ```
 ### Where clause 2:

-In cloth status page of student , where clause is used to only show the status of cloth of that particular user.
+-In cloth status page of student , where clause is used to only show the status of cloth of that particular user.

 ![Student Clothes status](https://user-images.githubusercontent.com/84655836/226382238-bb2854db-a5be-4246-b253-e031a8108b11.jpeg)

 ```